TheNewBob/Oparse/README.md

 __non-primitve data types__

-Oparse additionally supports std::string and the Orbiter type VECTOR3.
-These are wrapped by OpString and OpVector3 respectively, and can be created by using the factories _String and _Vector3, again accepting a reference to the variable to bind to as an argument.
+* OpString, which wraps an std::string.
+Note that ; and \n are reserved symbols in cfg files and can't be used in a string.
+Appart from these two, any ASCII-symbol should be parsed as expected.
+I don't know exactly what'll happen if you throw UTF-8 in there, but it can't be good.
+You can use the _String factory for quick mapping.

+* OpVector3 maps to the Orbiter VECTOR3 struct.Unsurprisingly, it can be conveniently instantiated with _Vector3.
 Note that convention in .cfg files for VECTOR3 seems to be using a space as delimiter between the values for the three axes, which I find unfortunate, but I'm not going to break it.
 Space as delimiter for VECTOR3-fields is therefore hardcoded and cannot be changed.

 __list types__

 What's a parsing library without lists?
 Pretty useless, that's what it is.
-So Oparse supports two fundamentally different list types:
+So Oparse supports three fundamentally different list types:
  * OpList, which is a list of indeterminate length where every element is of the same type.
 So, A very typical list.
  Lists can map to an std::vector of any of the data types mentioned above, and the delimiter between elements is modifiable on a list-by-list basis.
  They can be constructed with one of the _List factories.

  * OpMixedList, which is a list of *determinate* length, but every element can map to a different type.
 If you take a look at Orbiter cfg files, the declaration of attachment points is a typical example of this.
 It is one line with a string, followed by 3 VECTOR3s, followed by another string.
- A OpMixedList couldn't actually be used to parse attachment points, because they're inside a block, not assigned to a parameter, which will be explained further down.
+ Though An OpMixedList couldn't actually be used to parse attachment points, see OpBlockList below.
+You should however get a picture of what a MixedList is from this example.

- However, I' think you should get the picture what it's for.
-You can use the _MixedList factory to instantiate it, and use the OpValues typedef to pass your definition inline if you so wish.
+ * OpBlockList, which is support for the cfg convention of blocks of values between a BEGIN_ and an END_ statement, as seen in dockport and attachment point definition.
+Those specifically are parsed by Orbiter itself so usually you don't have to, but this way of writing definitions can come in handy for other data.
+ In effect, a BlockList is a list of MixedLists (see above).
+The _Block<T> factory is available for mapping to a reference of either an std::vector<T>, or an std::vector<T*>, depending on how you prefer the data to be allocated.
+Note that the class or struct provided must implement a method with the signature
+ `OpMixedList *GetMapping()` that will be used to map the cfg values to the newly created objects.

+ ### Validators

+ comming soon.

  ### Examples